mpdairy/flows/README.md

 You will be able to specify
 within the Flows catalog of tasks whether or not the task should be in the cluster or on the client.
-And it will run client tasks locally but send the segment to Onyx for any cluster tasks, such a querying the database or generating statistics, and it will be able to receive the modified segment back from Onyx into the client, all within a Flows workflow.
-This will be pretty spiff for web stack usage.
+It will run client tasks locally but send the segment to Onyx for any cluster tasks, such a querying the database or generating statistics, then it will be able to receive the modified segment back from Onyx into the client, all within one Flows workflow.
+This will be pretty spiff for web stack dev.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Matt Parker

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.